DevAgnihotri/MCA_Notes/Sem_3/CC/unit_1.md

 - **Scalability:** Eucalyptus can grow or shrink as needed, handling more users or bigger workloads.

 **How it Works:**
-Eucalyptus lets you create virtual computers (VMs), store files, and manage networks, all inside your own company.
-You can add or remove resources easily, and only pay for what you use if you connect to public clouds.
+Eucalyptus lets we create virtual computers (VMs), store files, and manage networks, all inside your own company. we can add or remove resources easily, and only pay for what we use if we connect to public clouds.

 ---